Effort Sessions

 • 5 minutes cool down.

-A 1km sprint running effort session is a workout that involves running 1 kilometer intervals with rest periods in between.
+A 1km sprint running effort session is a workout that involves running 1 kilometre intervals with rest periods in between.
 It's a type of speedwork that can help improve your speed endurance, pacing, and form.

 Tips